Benjamin Tindall Architects

 17 Victoria Terrace, Edinburgh, EH1 2JL

-BTA are known for their sensitive approach and appreciation of the Art and Craft of Architecture.
+BTA are known for 40 years of quality projects with a sensitive approach and appreciation of the Art and Craft of Architecture.
 You can see a selection of our projects on our website or on our entry page at The Royal Incorporation of Architects in Scotland (RIAS).

-For this year’s virtual Doors Open Days weekend we have produced a downloadable PDF recounting the history of BTA and we will be sharing a video tour of our offices and its Old Town Neighbourhood on our website here.
+For a virtual Doors Open Days weekend visit we have produced a downloadable PDF recounting the history of BTA and we will be sharing a video tour of our offices and its Old Town Neighbourhood on our website here.